 - Non-EU nationals taking advantage of an ‘unclear’ rule

-Regarding the 3rd bullet above, it is said to be typically done by those who are visa-exempted and those who are granted multiple-entry visas.
+Regarding the 3rd bullet above, it is said to be typically done by those who are visa-exempted as well as those who are granted multiple-entry visas.

-This is at the most extreme but apparently, some countries had allowed it because it’s how the old rule was phrased anyway.
+This is at the most extreme but apparently, some countries had allowed it because it’s how the old rule was phrased.
 To best illustrate this, see the diagram below: